habruening/htmlkit/README.md

 Whether this library works for ClojureScript or Squint I don't know.
 I see no use case for that combination.

-Whether this library works for Babashka I will test in a few days and update this page.
+This library works with Babashka.